Description

 At mile 28.0, paddlers will pass the mouth of Muncy Creek and Wolf Creek on river left.
 The location is believed to be a former Native American settlement and once held an earthen structure known as the “Ancient Fortification.”
 Wolf Creek is named after the large population of wolves that once lived around this area.

-At mile 27.8, the PFBC Muncy Access will be located on river left but it is closed and, therefore, is not a potential takeout location.
+At mile 27.8, the PFBC Representative Garth Everett Muncy Access will be located on river left and offers an alternative takeout location.
 Another mile downstream, paddlers will pass underneath the Water Street Bridge enter the village of Muncy on river left, a town named after the Munsee Native Americans.
 After paddling another mile, navigate to the takeout at Muncy Heritage Park Access (River Mile 26.7).

 Amenities